cleric-sh/cleric/sanity/typescript/packages/io-ts/src/inheritence/index.md

 You can compare ___Type classes for extensibility as per their props.

-CS (Tuple of types) cannot be compared naturally.
+CS (InferredTuple of types) cannot be compared naturally.

 Props can be compared naturally.